How Independent Consultants Can Build a Strong LinkedIn Profile

 Showcase Your Best Work

-When people look at your profile, they are going to want to see the work you’ve done.
+When people view your profile, they want to understand the work you’ve done.
 This falls under the Experience section.
-Because you are an independent professional, this section will likely look different than a traditional employee’s profile where they list their past and current roles.
+As an independent professional, this section will likely look different from a traditional employee profile.

-Try approaching this section in one of two ways.
-First, you can list your experience by category such as grouping similar skills together like graphic design, editing, or project management.
-Second, you could list your experience by client, discussing the specific projects you have done for each client (ensuring you can legally disclose this information).
+Try structuring this section in one of two ways.
+First, group your experience by skill area, such as graphic design, editing, or project management.
+Second, organize your experience by client, highlighting specific projects (as long as you have permission to share that information).

-Pro tip: Whenever possible, upload media such as PDFs, PowerPoint presentations, or links to your website to support the work you talk about.
-Summarize what you have helped people accomplish, use quantifiable numbers to support your results, and include keywords and phrases that people might be searching for.
+Pro tip: Whenever possible, upload media such as PDFs, PowerPoint presentations, or links to your website to support your work.
+Focus on outcomes—what you helped clients achieve—and include measurable results when you can.
+Incorporate keywords and phrases that potential clients may be searching for.

 Add Your Endorsements